 - What obstacle is about to appear?

-I have developed the first step in learning to use the Tarot by providing an online set of the 22 cards that appear face down in a continuously randomized deck.
+We provide the first step in learning to use the Tarot for writing by providing an online set of the 22 cards that appear face down in a continuously randomized deck.
 Let the process of intuition provide answers by drawing a random card from the Major Arcana.
 Formulate your question first, but avoid asking questions with a yes or no answer.
-Simply touch any card to flip it over to look at the picture on the card.
+Then, simply touch any card to flip it over to look at the picture on the card.
 Consider how the image speaks to you.
 What thoughts does it stir in your imagination?
 Begin writing.
-If you need help, scroll down to the bottom of the page for the Jungian description of the card.
+If you need more information, scroll down to the bottom of the page for the Jungian description of the card you turned.